kyma-project/kyma/docs/04-operation-guides/operations/obsv-03-enable-istio-access-logs.md

 title: Enable Istio access logs
 ---

-You can enable [Istio access logs](https://istio.io/latest/docs/tasks/observability/logs/access-log/) to provide fine-grained details about the access to workloads which are part of the Istio service mesh.
+You can enable [Istio access logs](https://istio.io/latest/docs/tasks/observability/logs/access-log/) to provide fine-grained details about the access to workloads that are part of the Istio service mesh.
 This can help in indicating the four “golden signals” of monitoring (latency, traffic, errors, and saturation), and troubleshooting anomalies.
 The Istio setup shipped with Kyma provides a pre-configured [extension provider](https://istio.io/latest/docs/tasks/observability/telemetry) for access logs which will configure the istio-proxies to print access logs to stdout using JSON format.
 It uses a configuration like this:
 ```yaml
   extensionProviders: